jesstelford/esnext-generation/built-in-iterators/pass.md

 # Success!

-You correctly found the largest value in the Iterator.
+You correctly filtered the Iterable to retreive only numbers.